traveltriangle/elasticsearch-ruby/README.md

 rake bundle
 ```

-This will clone the Elasticsearch repository into the project, and run `bundle install` in all subprojects.
+This will clone the Elasticsearch6 repository into the project, and run `bundle install` in all subprojects.

 To run tests, you need to start a testing cluster on port 9250,
 or provide a different one in the `TEST_CLUSTER_PORT` environment variable.